-Young Roscommon man “displayed kindness and genuine care for others”, funeral hears
+Young Roscommon man 'displayed kindness and genuine care for others' - funeral hears

-Mr Dunne, Ballyleague and formerly of Antogher Road, Roscommon Town, passed away suddenly on Tuesday.
+Liam, from Ballyleague and formerly of Antogher Road, Roscommon Town, passed away suddenly on Tuesday.

 Last weekend Liam qualified from a course held in Galway to become an FAI qualified referee.
 Fr.
-Fallon also told the congregation that Liam had recently received an offer for his first choice college degree course in Electrical Engineering from the University of Limerick.
+Fallon also told the congregation that Liam had recently received an offer for his first choice college degree course in electrical engineering from the University of Limerick.

 The impact of the young man’s death has rippled across the local community, “the entire communities of Roscommon and Ballyleague feel it, but are also praying and rooting for Liam’s family this day,” Fr.
 Fallon said.